Dr Sarah Burdett, Faculty of English

 Biographical Information

-I have been involved in a number public-facing research projects.
+I have been involved in a number of outward facing practice-led research projects.
 In 2017 I was appointed as Postdoctoral Research Fellow on the AHRC-funded ‘Staging Napoleonic Theatre’ project at the University of Warwick.
 In this role, I collaborated with creative partners including English Heritage at Portchester Castle, the Georgian Theatre Royal (Yorkshire), and FabLab Coventry on the revival of two critically-neglected early nineteenth-century melodramas, and on the organisation and delivery of a series of public workshops on melodramatic traditions.
-I have moreover devised and presented interactive talks on gothic literature and theatre for KS4 students in partnership with the education team at Strawberry Hill House, Twickenham.
-I have additionally led and devised academic colloquia: in 2021 I set up and ran the 'Representations and Contexts' seminar series at St Mary's University, and in 2015 I co-organised the two-day interdisciplinary conference 'Difficult Women, 1680-1830' at the University of York.
+I have moreover devised and presented interactive talks / workshops on gothic literature and drama for KS4 students in partnership with the education team at Strawberry Hill House, Twickenham.
+My commitment to WP has led to my contribution to outreach initiaves including the Sutton Trust Summer School programme, the Aspiring Researchers Programme, and Cambridge's Humanities Exploration Day

-I have undertaken Visiting Research Fellowships at the Bodleian Library (Oxford) and the Folger Shakespeare Library (Washington DC).
+I have been awarded and pursued Visiting Research Fellowships at the Mclaughlin Library (University of Guelph, Canada), the Bodleian Library (Oxford, UK), and the Folger Shakespeare Library (Washington DC).
 Prior to joining Cambridge, I taught at institutions including UCL, Warwick, Plymouth, St Mary’s and York.

 Research Interests

-I am currently working on my second book project, provisionally titled Staging Hibernia and Caledonia: Gender, Theatre, and National Identity, 1770-1832.
-The study proposes to identify a synergetic relationship between genre, performer, and national arena that crucially impacts the cultural and social implications embodied by Irish and Scottish heroines staged in the theatres of Dublin, Edinburgh and London across the 62-year period.
+I am currently working on my second book project, provisionally titled Staging Hibernia and Caledonia: Gender, Nationhood and Theatrical Adaptation, 1780-1843.
+The study proposes to identify a synergetic relationship between genre, performer, and national arena that crucially impacts the cultural and social implications embodied by Irish and Scottish heroines staged in the theatres of Dublin, Edinburgh and London.
 The project addresses the ways in which the nationalities and racial identities of the scripted heroines, the ethnicities and regional characteristics of the actresses that play them, and the genres in which they appear, work to formulate and reformulate gendered constructions of Englishness, Irishness and Scottishness, at a historical moment crucial to the formation of a stable British identity.
-Alongside this project, I am additionally pursuing research into theatrical representations of socially elite sports women in late Georgian England, placing particular emphasis on comedic and melodramatic embodiments of the female equestrian and huntress.

 Areas of Graduate Supervision